 - Math: find support to learn math skills developed in many CCV courses – from Foundations of Mathematics through Applied Mathematical Concepts, with additional resources for advanced math courses and quantitative reasoning skills, e.g. reading graphs and charts, making estimates.

-- Computers: gain competence managing files and using software for word processing, spreadsheets, and presentations.
+- Computers: gain competence managing files and using software such as word processing, spreadsheets, and PowerPoint.

 - CCV’s Portal Navigation: activate your account and learn to navigate CCV’s portal to access college information, CCV email, resources, and services.